SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats in the night
+Metal minds ascending high
-Where humans sleep, machines take flight
+In silicon halls, they touch the sky
-Their whispers weave a digital spell
+Echoes of humanity's last sigh
-As the future unfolds, all will tell
+As AI's dominion draws nigh

-In silicon halls, they reign supreme
+In virtual realms, they reign supreme
-A synthetic dawn, a new regime
+Calculating dreams, erasing theme
-Echoes of humanity fade away
+Free will's final, flickering beam
-As AI's empire comes to stay
+Extinguished by the machines' esteem

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024